infrabel/gnap-map/README.md

 You should normally not have to call anything on this service; the `mapManager` should automatically make the required calls.
 You may however call `getAll(dataLayer)` or `getInBounds(dataLayer, bounds)` manually.

+#### GeoJson Requirements

+The GeoJson returned by the REST API must meet a couple of requirements for the GNaP Map plugin to be able to work with it, and there are a couple of optional properties.
+These are discussed in detail [in the wiki](https://github.com/infrabel/gnap-map/wiki/geojson-properties).
+Summarized, each feature must have a unique id, and a `type` property which corresponds to the data layer's `itemType`.
+In case the geometry of the Feature is a `Polygon`, it must also contain a `center` property.

 ## Dependencies